Edward-Phillips/Object-Oriented-Banking/readme.md

 #### code coverage and style

 - my code coverage is currently 100%, which I feel has been delivered through tests for desired behaviour, not testing for the sake of it.
-- There are currently 4 rubocop issues, after much consideration I have decided to ignore these to favour readability over linting guidelines.
+- There are currently 4 rubocop issues, after much consideration I have decided to accept these to favour readability over linting guidelines.